mykle1/MMM-AfterShip/README.md

 * Tell me what you like, or any issues you have.
 It is difficult to test as I cannot control or test all variations from AfterShip.

+## Updates
+Do a `git pull` in the MMM-Parcel module directory.
+Running a `npm install` again in the same directory is recommended and does no harm.
+In case supporting features need new packages, such as when you upgrade to a version with the automatic translations feature, the `npm install` is really needed.

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: